 Think about the IQ Indoor cam and its bundled Google Assistant; although you can always install this app on your Android smartphone and use it as a hub to control your Nest devices, you will likely feel tempted to speak directly to the camera.

-The current integration options offered by Nest include thermostats, smoke detectors, home security alarms, doorbells, and smart locks.
+The current integration options offered by Nest include thermostats, smoke detectors, quality home security systems, doorbells, and smart locks.
 If you already have Nest cameras or use an Android smartphone, the next logical move will be to add more Nest products to your smart home network.

 Nest Cameras and Monitoring Prices